 - All vehicles should drop-off/pick-up students by pulling in front of the school as close to the curb as possible, going in one direction (north).

-- Students should exit vehicles between cones on the side closest to the curb and sidewalk.
+- Students should exit vehicles on the side closest to the curb and sidewalk.

 - Do not double-park.
 It is very dangerous to have students walking between vehicles.